History of mathematics: Greek

 Plato (428/427 BC – 348/347 BC) is important in the history of mathematics for inspiring and guiding others.
 His Platonic Academy, in Athens, became the mathematical center of the world in the 4th century BC, and it was from this school that the leading mathematicians of the day, such as Eudoxus of Cnidus (c.
-390 - c.
-340 BC), came.
+390 BC), came.
 Plato also discussed the foundations of mathematics, clarified some of the definitions (e.g. that of a line as "breadthless length").

 Eudoxus developed the method of exhaustion, a precursor of modern integration and a theory of ratios that avoided the problem of incommensurable magnitudes.
 The former allowed the calculations of areas and volumes of curvilinear figures, while the latter enabled subsequent geometers to make significant advances in geometry.
 Though he made no specific technical mathematical discoveries, Aristotle (384–c.
 322 BC) contributed significantly to the development of mathematics by laying the foundations of logic.

 One of the oldest surviving fragments of Euclid's Elements, found at Oxyrhynchus and dated to circa AD 100.
 The diagram accompanies Book II, Proposition 5.

 In the 3rd century BC, the premier center of mathematical education and research was the Musaeum of Alexandria.
 It was there that Euclid (c.
 300 BC) taught, and wrote the Elements, widely considered the most successful and influential textbook of all time.
 The Elements introduced mathematical rigor through the axiomatic method and is the earliest example of the format still used in mathematics today, that of definition, axiom, theorem, and proof.
 Although most of the contents of the Elements were already known, Euclid arranged them into a single, coherent logical framework.
 The Elements was known to all educated people in the West up through the middle of the 20th century and its contents are still taught in geometry classes today.
 In addition to the familiar theorems of Euclidean geometry, the Elements was meant as an introductory textbook to all mathematical subjects of the time, such as number theory, algebra and solid geometry, including proofs that the square root of two is irrational and that there are infinitely many prime numbers.
 Euclid also wrote extensively on other subjects, such as conic sections, optics, spherical geometry, and mechanics, but only half of his writings survive.

 Archimedes used the method of exhaustion to approximate the value of pi.